rishabhsaha/aks-secure-baseline/10-registry-quarantine.md

 ## In-cluster scanning

 Using a security agent that is container-aware and can operate from within the cluster is another layer of defense, and is the closest to the actual runtime.
-This should be used to detect threats that were not detectable in a earlier (left) stage.
-Having an in-cluster runtime security agent be your _only_ issue detection point, is too late in the process.
+This should be used to detect threats that were not detectable in an earlier stage.
+Having an in-cluster runtime security agent be your _only_ issue detection point is _too late_ in the process.
 These agents come at a cost (compute power, operational complexity, their own security posture), but are often times still considered a valuable addition to your overall defense in depth position.
 This topic is touched on a bit more on the next page.

 **Static analysis, registry scanning, and continuous scanning should be the workflow for all of your images; both your own first party and any third party images you use.**